lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 We saw this in 2008.
 In 2005, production of “affordable oil” breached the limit of the capacity of the global system to deliver it.
 That drove the oil price up, reaching $140 per barrel in June 2008 and triggering the ongoing crisis of a stagnated economy.

-Stagnation or contraction of the economic system in turn forces contraction of the financial system. [^interest] Money is produced from goods and services, which require energy.
+Stagnation or contraction of the economic system in turn forces contraction of the financial system. [^interest] Why?
+Because money is produced from goods and services, which require energy.
 Energy expansion means more goods, more services, and more money.
 Energy contraction means fewer goods, fewer services, and less money.
 When energy contracts, money has to be withdrawn -- we must become poorer -- to preserve the value of what money can be supported by the new level of energy, goods, and services.

 Again, we saw this in 2008.
 Instead of managing the contraction of the financial system necessitated by the contraction of the energy system by withdrawing money, we responded by printing unimaginable quantities of irredeemable debt -- fake money -- to try and fill the widening gap.
 That is now driving hyperinflation and visibly destabilising the financial system.